 Hikers always need a good daypack.
 In the fall you’ll likely have a larger load with more layers, so you may want to increase the capacity of your pack up the 20+ liter range.
 The Osprey Stratos 24 fits that criteria nicely, and it kept our gear reasonably dry during a recent rainstorm even when forgetting to use the built-in rain cover.
 If you have any electronics in your bag or don’t want to risk getting anything wet, the cover is integrated and easy to use.
 And the Stratos 24 is extremely comfortable with an advanced suspension and has all the bells and whistles that most hikers need.

-Last but not least, we think trekking poles always are a good idea, but they make even more sense in the fall when the trail may be wet and have downed foliage.
-We’ve tested a number of poles and like the Black Diamond Trail Ergo Cork best, and a cheaper option is the REI Co-op Traverse Power Lock, which hits a nice price point for the occasional hikers.
+We think trekking poles always are a good idea, but they make even more sense in the fall when the trail may be wet and have downed foliage.
+We’ve tested a number of poles and like the Black Diamond Trail Ergo Cork best, and a cheaper option is the REI Co-op Traverse, which hits a nice price point ($100) for the occasional hikers.
 And if you want the lightest-weight option, consider a carbon model like the Gossamer Gear LT5 (for a bump in price).
 Regardless of which pair you choose, trekking poles will help with balance—particularly on downhills—and save your knees for more years of hiking.

-Back to Our Fall Hiking Gear Essentials See Our Hiking and Backpacking Gear Reviews
+Back to Our Fall Hiking Gear Essentials See Our Hiking Gear Reviews